Nicholas Lindsey: Public response

-The shooting garnered multiple emotions from the public.
-Questions on how a 16-year-old could obtain a gun emerged as well as the need for Nicholas Lindsey to be tried as an adult.
+Questions were asked about how a 16-year-old could obtain a gun emerged as well as whether Nicholas Lindsey should be tried as an adult.
 Law enforcement took the death exceptionally hard.
 Crawford was described as a family man who loved horses, people and enjoyed working the night shift.
 He left behind a wife and a 24-year-old daughter.

 It added to an already grief-stricken community.
-Two St. Petersburg officers died and a U.S. marshal were wounded on January 24, 2011, in a gunfight with Hydra Lacy, the brother of local boxer Jeff Lacy.
+Two St. Petersburg officers died and a U.S. marshal was wounded on January 24, 2011, in a gunfight with Hydra Lacy, the brother of local boxer Jeff Lacy.
 The shooter in that case was also killed.
 St. Petersburg Mayor Bill Foster told HLN that the city will do more to teach young people that the consequences of a "bad decision" will last a lifetime.

 Officer Crawford was laid to rest in a locally televised ceremony on March 1.
 About 10,000 people, inside and outside of the church, attended.